Pplew/irfa_long_memory_volatility/README.md

 The script in:

-code/01_data_collection/Data_Collection.R

-re-downloads all raw series and stores them in:
+code/01_data_collection/Data_Collection.R re-downloads all raw series and stores them in:

 data_raw/

 ### 3.3 Processed Data

-All scripts consume returns in:
+All scripts consume returns in data_processed/<activo>_ret.csv

-data_processed/<activo>_ret.csv

 Each `<activo>_ret.csv` must contain: